 To access push settings for your connected apps & sites navigate to Settings > Apps & sites > click on the matching app or website > Push Settings.

 Upload your Production and Sandbox push notification certificates retrieved from the Apple developer portal.
 If your current push notification certificate has expired you can upload the new certificates here, and the Push channel for this iOS app will show a red indicator.

 Click Update once you have uploaded the new certificates.
 The indicator should change to green if the new certificate is validated.

 Enter your Firebase Sender ID and Server Key, they can be retrieved from the Google Firebase console.

 Any opted-in users are opted-in against your Sender ID on Firebase.
 If you change the Sender ID of an existing integration you will lose your current subscribers.

 Push notifications can be toggled using the sliders for individual browsers.
-For full implementation instructions, see the web channel guides for Push notifications for Chrome and Firefox and Apple push notifications for Safari.
+For full implementation instructions, see the web channel guides for Push notifications for Chrome/Opera and Firefox and Apple push notifications for Safari.

 Toggle the Auto prompt permission dialog to automatically trigger the push notification opt-in prompt for all users on your website.

 Prompt at is used to delay when the user is prompted for push permissions.
 For example, if you set the Prompt at to 3 page views, the user will be asked if they want to accept notifications on their 3rd page view on your website.